what-is-an-eye-care-routine

 Application Tip:

-Use retinol 3 times a week initially – alternate with peptide nights to avoid irritation.
+Use retinol 3 times a week initially, alternating with peptide nights to minimize irritation.

 Advanced Regenerative Techniques